In Florida, you need to pass the four subtests of the GED® exam if you want to earn your high school equivalency (HSE) diploma.

 The GED test offers individuals who couldn’t finish high school the chance to earn an equivalent diploma.

-The 2018 GED exam is modular.
+GED exam is modular.
 There are four independent modules (sub-tests) that must be passed within two years.

 The four sub-tests have the following four academic subject fields: Social Studies, Science, Math, and Literacy.